pierrextardif/ofxDigitaktControl/README.md

 The structure of the control panel is simple :
 * the parameters are sent when the Send buttons are triggered: each of them sends to each different panels on the Digitakt.
-* All the parameters can be access and checked on the Digitakt after changes apart from the Compressor Pattern Volume,
 * the parameters are set for each channel, each channel is set in the mainParams.